Unaimend/msb_gapseq_pipeline/README.md

 ## Integrating it into an existing project
 `cd` to your local project folder and create a folder called `submodules` and cd into this directory.
 There create a directory called `configs` which will be empty for now, and run `git submodule add  git@cau-git.rz.uni-kiel.de:MSB/pipelines/gapseq_pipeline.git`.
-The next step is then .... contact Thomas because this is currently not fully implemented
+The next step is then .... contact Thomas because this is currently fully implemented but not documented

 ## Contributing

-Please contact Thomas or open a pull request
+Please contact Thomas OR open a pull request

 ## Problems